sit-2021-int214/026_Pokemon_Index/01_explore.md

 ## 5.
 Explain
 ```
-which pokemon(s) have a total(power) morethan 600 and speed lower than 50 ?
+which pokemon(s) have a hp is morethan and speed lower than 50 ?
 ```
 Result
 ```